50 Ways to Shrink Your Belly

 Or Some Varied Cardio

 If a cardio workout is more your speed, consider going for a walk or run, but remember to vary your speeds.
 “Why?” you ask.
-Research has shown it will help you shrink your belly.
+Research has shown it will help you learn how to shrink your stomach.
 In a Danish study reported by the American Diabetes Association, two groups of people with type 2 diabetes were put on a walking program.
 One group walked at a steady speed, while the other group varied their walking speed.
 After four months, the interval-training group lost eight more pounds than the steady walkers.
 Even better, the walkers who changed up their speeds lost visceral belly fat and improved their blood sugar control.

 Give High-Intensity Interval Training A Shot